blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Configure Nginx
 ---------------

-Run the following command to generate a configuration file which would make Nginx pass all requests to the sync server URL to the Mozilla sync server container under the uWSGI protocol:
+Run the following command to generate a configuration file which would make Nginx pass all requests to the Sync Server URL to the Firefox Sync Server container under the uWSGI protocol:
 ::

    cd $DOCKER_SHARE/nginx